OpenVisualCloud/CDN-Transcode-Sample/README.md

 The FFmpeg-based media transcoding stack is used to transcode media content from a higher resolution/quality to a lower resolution/quality.
 The software stack is optimized for Intel Xeon Scalable Processors and Intel XeonE3 Scalable Processors.

+- Media streaming and Web Hosting software stack:

+The NGINX-based software stack is used to host web services, video content and provide video streaming services.
+The software stack is optimized for Intel Xeon Scalable Processors.

 ### Install Prerequisites:

 - **Time Zone**: Check that the timezone setting of your host machine is correctly configured.
 Timezone is used during build.
 If you plan to run the sample on a cluster of machines, please make sure to synchronize time among the controller node and worker nodes.